arjunmakesthings/itp-blog/content/testing-template.md

 # h1:
 this is what i use for everything.  here's a long paragraph, to check for comfortable leading:

-high school; study numbers; begin to realise that i'm decent at many things. spend summers in mountaineering schools; meet older people; observe mid-life crises; read thoreau; climb peaks; nearly die, survive. find friends; get into a relationship; watch sunsets with the dog. feel lonely.
+high school; study numbers; begin to realise that i'm decent at many things. spend summers in mountaineering schools; meet older people; observe <mark>mid-life</mark> crises; read thoreau; climb peaks; nearly die, survive. find friends; get into a relationship; watch sunsets with the dog. feel lonely.

 checking for tags; this thing, that is perhaps linked to note: [[index]], and tags: #typography and #something-else.